ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 - *user_country*: the user's home country | CAN BE EMPTY
 - *user_state*: the user's home state | CAN BE EMPTY
 - *user_city*: the user's home city | CAN BE EMPTY
 - *url*: the URL to the post

+### AgingCare Data
+- *post_id*: the post_id is a field that can be used to link posts to eachother.
+All posts within the same thread have the same post_id.
+- *title*: the title of the post
+- *body*: the body of the post
+- *date*: the date and time of the post (between 10/18/2007 - 04/06/2022)
+- *user_name*: the username of the post author
+- *reply*: True if the post is a reply, False if the post is the original post in the thread
+- *keywords*: the keywords selected for main post by user
+- *url*: the URL to the post

 ## NLP